crossbario/autobahn-python/doc/websocket/programming.rst

          ## echo back message verbatim
          self.sendMessage(payload, isBinary)

-.. note:: In this example, only the imports differs between the Twisted and the asyncio variant.
+.. note:: In this example, only the imports differ between the Twisted and the asyncio variant.
 The rest of the code is identical.
 However, in most real world programs you probably won't be able to or don't want to avoid using network framework specific code.

 ----------